patrick-llgc/pisguru/README.md

 - dlib is a cross platform computer vision library written in C++.
 It is best used to train object detection.
 - Training an **object detector** is very similar to training a classifier to (globally) classify the contents of an image, however, both the labels of the images and **annotations**  corresponding to the bounding box surrounding each objectare needed.
 Features could be extracted from the bounding boxes, and then used to build our object detector.
 - .mat files in Matlab are serialized, like .pickle files in python.
 Pickling is a way to convert a python object (list, dict, etc.) into a character stream.
 The idea is that this character stream contains all the information necessary to reconstruct the object in another python script.
-- kernels are used to detect edges
+- kernels are used with convolution to detect edges
+- **Smoothing** and **blurring** is one of the most common pre-processing steps in computer vision and image processing

 ## Topics